samd-systems/palo-alto-labs/Incident-SSL-Forward-Proxy-Scope-Failure-on-Palo-Alto-NGFW/README.md

 - This pattern commonly occurs when SSL inspection policies are applied broadly without considering device ownership boundaries such as guest Wi-Fi or BYOD segments.

-- During SSL Forward Proxy inspection the firewall presents a certificate signed by the enterprise trust authority, which managed endpoints are expected to trust.

-- When inspection scope extends to unmanaged networks that do not trust this certificate authority, certificate validation failures can occur even though firewall security policy logs appear normal.
+- When inspection extends to unmanaged networks that do not trust this certificate authority, certificate validation failures can occur even though firewall security policy logs appear normal.

 - Decryption policy scope should therefore align with network segmentation and device ownership during deployment so inspection is applied only to devices intended to participate in enterprise certificate trust.